vovagorodok/ArduinoStreamLogger/README.md

 ```
 Then in code:
 ```
+#include <Logger.h>
+...
 LOG_DEBUG << "debug";
 LOG_INFO << "info";
 LOG_WARNING << "warning";
 LOG_ERROR << "error";
 ```

-## Optomization aspects
+## Optimization aspects
-Compiler will not optimalize function calls.\
+Compiler will not optimize function calls.\
 For example, in case of `LOG_LEVEL_INFO` and debug with function call:
 ```
 LOG_DEBUG << foo();
 ```
-Compiler optimalize only logging, but `foo()` will be called.\
+Compiler optimize only logging, but `foo()` will be called.\
-Following macro will help optimalize all:
+Following macro will help to optimize all:
 ```
 LOG_CALL_IF_DEBUG(LOG_DEBUG << foo());
 ```